MarkPearlCoZa/Blog_General/_posts/2016-10-12-Levels-of-Conflict.md

 - Nastiness gets a sugarcoating but still comes across as bitter
 - People are wary

-#### Words used
+#### Observations on conversations

 - Language moves from specific to general
+- Conversations change to make room for self-protection
+- What's not being said gives as many clues as to what is being said
-- Don't share all you know about the issues
+- People don't share all they know about the issues

+"Yes I broke the build, but I think we need to look at the bigger picture"
+"You are doing the same thing you did last time that didn't work"

 ### Level 3 - Contest

-- Aim is to win
+- People aim to "win"
 - Compounding effect occurs as prior conflict and problems remain unresolved
 - Multiple issues cluster into larger issues or create a "cause"
-- People begin to aling themselves with one side or the other
+- People begin to aligning themselves with one side or the other
 - Emotions become tools used to "win" supporters for one's position
 - Problems and people become synonymous

+#### Observations on conversations

 - Language becomes distorted
+- Over generalizations, presumptions, magnified positions
+- Real issues get lost

+"If only she weren't on the team"
+"He always talks in minute detail"
+"They always take shortcuts"
+"I don't even know what we are trying to solve right now"

 ### Level 4 - Crusade